Share

 “We have to protect innovation without making it impossible to do business here,” Pacheco said.
 “It’s about balance — between safety, responsibility, and opportunity.”

-Susman agreed, noting that this is the kind of common-sense policymaking Californians want to see more of.
+Susman agreed, calling AB 2743 an example of the kind of common-sense policymaking Californians want to see more of.

 “You’re fixing a problem before it becomes a bigger one,” he said.
 “That’s what leadership looks like.”